 Recent scientific research shows us the relationship of our emotions to our physical health.
 Not only do our thoughts and emotions affect our ability to handle stress but it has also been proven that they greatly affect our immune systems, hormones, and metabolism.
 The brain chemicals called neuropeptides, which include Dopamine and Seratonin, were once thought to be present only in the brain but have now been found in throughout the body, including the spinal cord.
 Research by Candace Pert, Ph.D., author of Molecules of Emotion ; clearly show that receptor sites for these powerful brain chemicals are found on all major organs.
 This means that the thoughts we think and the emotions we feel can either help to promote health or create disease by directly affecting the function of organs like our heart and uterus.

 Modern healing modalities whether it be medicine, chiropractic, massage therapy, psychology or acupuncture are entering a new era where more emphasis will be placed on helping patients identify thoughts and belief systems which enhance their own healing process.
 Many women are seeking out health professionals that will partner with them to treat their whole person, physically, mentally, emotionally, spiritually, and nutritionally.

-Dr. Leslie Bedell is a licensed Chiropractor, Counselor and Addictionologist.
-She owns Agape Chiropractic Healing Center in North Bend where she helps women and their families identify not only the interferences in their spines and nervous systems, but also in their lives.
-She offers many gentle and safe Chiropractic techniques, as well as craniosacral therapy.
+Dr. Leslie Bedell is a licensed Chiropractor, Nutritionist, Cranial Sacral Therapist and Addictionologist.
+She has run Agape Chiropractic Healing Center since 1987 in North Bend where she helps women and their families identify not only the interferences in their spines and nervous systems, but also in their lives.
+She offers many gentle and safe Chiropractic techniques.
 Individualized health programs including education about diet, exercise, family dynamics, stress reduction and self-care are available.
 She can be reached for an appointment or speaking engagements at 425-888-1670. and is open in the evenings and on Saturdays.